darioghilardi/nixtips/README.md

 ### Dev environment configuration

-The development environment is configured using Nix and [devenv.sh](https://devenv.sh/).
+The development environment is configured using Nix and [devbox](https://www.jetpack.io/devbox/docs/).

 After cloning this project, a few build commands must be executed or Hugo cannot be started in development mode:

 - `cd prebuild && hugo`: to fetch the blog posts from the CMS and generate the corresponding markdown files on the filesystem.
 - `yarn parcel build`: to build the first time the static assets (js and css files) for the project.

-You don't have to worry about running those two steps manually as they are executed automatically when you run `devenv up`.
+You don't have to worry about running those two steps manually as they are executed automatically when you run `devbox run dev`.

-[process-compose](https://github.com/F1bonacc1/process-compose) is used in `nix/dev.nix` which takes care of executing those commands in the right order, starting `hugo server` and `parcel watch` right after them.